HighPoint/aws-powershell-aerolite/README.md

 # Requirements

-- **Port 443 must be open.**

-Aerolite is agent-free, because it accesses the AWS System Manager installed along with your EC2.
-The System Manager uses port 443 to communicate with Windows EC2 Instances.
-The EC2 Security Group must open port 443, the standard port for HTTPS traffic.

 - **The Windows EC2 IAM role must include the AmazonSSMManagedInstanceCore policy**

 The EC2 must have an IAM role that allows the AWS System Manager to communicate with it.
 A role, SSMRoleForInstancesQuickSetup, is included in the YAML Cloudformation template.
 SSMRoleForInstancesQuickSetup uses the AWS policy, AmazonSSMManagedInstanceCore.
 If you are creating an EC2 manually after running the Cloudformation template, select: